arefins-Lab/Enterprise-Inter-VLAN-Routing-DHCP-Automation/README.md

 This repository contains a full-scale virtual networking lab implemented using Windows Server 2022 on Hyper-V. The project demonstrates how to transform a standard server into an enterprise-grade router with multi-department isolation and automated IP management.

 Project Overview
-The goal of this lab was to design a network that segments different departments using VLANs, provides centralised DHCP management, and enables secure inter-VLAN routing and Internet Access (NAT).

-Key Features:
-VLAN Segmentation:
-Layer 2 isolation for 3 departments (VLAN 10, 20, 30).
-Router-on-a-Stick (Virtual):
-Using Hyper-V Synthetic Adapters for routing.
-Multi-Scope DHCP:
-Centralised IP distribution with interface binding fix.
-NAT Implementation:
-Providing WAN/Internet access to private subnets.
-Automation:
-Full lab deployment via PowerShell.
+This project demonstrates the design and deployment of a virtualised enterprise network infrastructure utilising Windows Server 2022 within a Hyper-V environment.
+The primary objective was to build a robust system capable of handling multiple department networks through VLAN segmentation, centralized DHCP management, and secure Layer 3 routing.
+By leveraging RRAS (Routing and Remote Access Service), the server acts as a core router, providing both Inter-VLAN communication and secure Internet access via NAT (Network Address Translation).

-Lab Implementation Steps (Sequence)
+🛠️ Lab Implementation Journey

-Server Role Installation
-We started by enabling the core network services on Windows Server 2022.
-Remote Access (RRAS): For Routing and NAT.
-DHCP Server: For automated IP management.

-Networking Setup
-WAN & LAN Configuration: Configured static IPs for all department gateways.
-Virtual Switch: Implemented a single internal virtual switch to carry all VLAN traffic.
-VLAN Tagging: Created and tagged virtual adapters on the Hyper-V host to ensure traffic isolation.

-DHCP & Routing Logic
-DHCP Scopes: Created dedicated pools for each VLAN.
-Binding Fix: Applied a critical PowerShell fix to ensure the DHCP service listens on all virtual gateway interfaces.
-RRAS Initialization: Activated LAN routing to allow communication between subnets.
+The implementation began with a strategic installation of essential server roles, focusing on Remote Access for routing capabilities and DHCP for automated client configuration.
+A critical phase of the project involved infrastructure preparation on the Hyper-V host, where multiple virtual network adapters were created and tagged with specific VLAN IDs (10, 20, 30) to ensure strict Layer 2 isolation between subnets.
+This setup simulates a "Router-on-a-Stick" topology within a virtualized environment.

+A significant technical challenge addressed in this lab was the DHCP listening issue on virtual interfaces.
+Through advanced PowerShell scripting, a manual IPv4 interface binding fix was implemented, forcing the DHCP service to communicate across all gateway addresses (172.16.x.1).
+Finally, NAT was configured to bridge the private departmental subnets with the WAN interface, ensuring end-to-end connectivity from the local clients to the internet.

-Automation Scripts
+📜 Automation & Scripting
-The entire lab can be audited or redeployed using the provided PowerShell scripts in the /scripts folder.
-Master-Lab-Automation.ps1: One-stop command list for roles, DHCP, and host networking.

-Troubleshooting Tips
-DHCP Not Assigning IPs: Always verify if the DHCP service is bound to the VLAN gateway IP.
-Ping Fails: Check Windows Firewall rules (ICMPv4) on the destination VM.
-No Internet: Ensure the WAN interface in RRAS is set to "Public" mode with NAT enabled.
+To ensure scalability and rapid redeployment, the entire lifecycle of the lab—from role installation to complex network bindings—was automated using PowerShell.
+The provided scripts eliminate manual configuration errors and serve as an "Infrastructure as Code" (IaC) template for networking professionals.
+These scripts cover the creation of DHCP scopes, gateway options, DNS settings, and host-side virtual switch management in a logical, step-by-step sequence.

-Development Logs (Commit History)
+🛠️ Development Logs (Commit History)
-Latest Commit Message: feat: implement Inter-VLAN routing and multi-scope DHCP on Hyper-V Automated VLAN adapter creation and tagging via PowerShell.
+Latest Commit Message: feat: implement Inter-VLAN routing and multi-scope DHCP on Hyper-V

-Configured RRAS for L3 Routing and NAT.
-Resolved DHCP listener issues using manual IPv4 interface binding.
-Verified Inter-VLAN connectivity and WAN access.
+This milestone includes the full automation of VLAN adapter creation and tagging on the host side.
+It marks the successful configuration of RRAS for L3 Routing and NAT, alongside a critical fix for DHCP listener issues using manual IPv4 interface binding.
+The project has been fully verified for Inter-VLAN connectivity and stable WAN access across all subnets.